 Despite low overall poverty rates, racial disparities exist.
-More than one in five U.S.born Black residents and one in five Native Americans in the Bay Area live below the poverty level - compared with nearly one in 15 U.S.-born White residents.
-In other words, among the U.S. born, Black residents are more than three times as likely as their White counterparts to be in poverty.
-Poverty is higher for every racial and nativity group as compared with U.S.-born Whites.
+Nearly one in four U.S.-born Black residents and over one in five Native Americans in the Bay Area live below the poverty level - compared with one in 15 U.S.born White residents.
+In other words, among the U.S. born, Black residents are nearly four times as likely as their White counterparts to be in poverty.
+Poverty is also higher for Latinos, people of mixed/other races, and Asians or Pacific Islanders compared with U.S.-born Whites.